-Earth Day Fast Facts
+Earth Day Fast Facts - CNN

 April 22, 2007 - Activists rally on Capitol Hill for drastic cuts in greenhouse gas emissions - 80% below 1990 levels by 2050.

 March 31, 2016 - The United States and China issue a joint presidential statement concerning climate change.
-President Barack Obama and President Xi Jinping will sign the Paris Agreement, a global commitment confronting climate change, on the forthcoming Earth Day.
+US President Barack Obama and President Xi Jinping will sign the Paris Agreement, a global commitment confronting climate change, on the forthcoming Earth Day.

-April 22, 2017 - The first non-partisan "March for Science" -- whose beginnings reflect the viral birth of the Women's March on Washington -- takes place on Earth Day.
-It is comprised of scientists and their supporters, and largely grew out of opposition to President Donald Trump's environmental and energy policies.
-The main rally occurs on the National Mall in Washington, in addition to more than 500 "satellite marches" taking place around the world.
+April 22, 2017 - The first non-partisan “March for Science” – whose beginnings reflect the viral birth of the Women’s March on Washington – takes place on Earth Day.
+It is comprised of scientists and their supporters, and largely grew out of opposition to US President Donald Trump’s environmental and energy policies.
+The main rally occurs on the National Mall in Washington, in addition to more than 500 “satellite marches” taking place around the world.